rust-lang/book/src/ch17-01-futures-and-syntax.md

 Either future can legitimately “win,” so it doesn’t make sense to return a `Result`.
 Instead, `race` returns a type we haven’t seen before, `trpl::Either`.
-The `Either` type is somewhat like a `Result`, in that it has two cases.
+The `Either` type is somewhat similar to a `Result`, in that it has two cases.
 Unlike `Result`, though, there is no notion of success or failure baked into `Either`.
 Instead, it uses `Left` and `Right` to indicate “one or the other”.

 ```rust
 enum Either<A, B> {